k3rnel-paN1c5/Delta/docs/flutter_demo.md

 ## **Application Overview**

 This Flutter application serves as a demonstration for a lightweight, mobile-optimized depth estimation model.
 It provides users with an intuitive interface to select an image from their device's gallery or camera.
 Once an image is chosen, the application runs a pre-trained ONNX model to generate a depth map.
 The resulting depth information is visualized as an image, and users have the option to apply different color maps (like Grayscale or Viridis) to better interpret the output.
+The app provides live depth camera as well!

 The application is architecturally sound, featuring a clear separation of concerns, robust state management, and a focus on performance by offloading heavy computations to background isolates.
 It also includes both light and dark themes for an enhanced user experience.